-Dominik Friederich from ParkourONE, is at the moment in argentina and share his inspirations and expericences from the training with the local community:
+Dominik Friederich from ParkourONE is at the moment in Argentina and shares his inspirations and expericences from the training with the local community:

 „I got the opportunity to take six months of unpayed vacations from my company.
 For a few years I wanted to visit my cousin and her husband from Argentina in their hometown Bariloche which is located in southern Patagonia and is a rather big city with aprox.
 120’000 habitants.
 I wanted to stay there for two months and also take Spanish classes and of course train with the local community.

 Two months before my travel, I started to search for people doing Parkour in Bariloche.
-Soon I found the FB Group: Parkour Freejumps Family?
+Soon I found the Facebook-Group: Parkour Freejumps Family.
 I explained my plans and was friendly invited to join their trainings as soon I would be there.
 Thanks Mario at this time for your help an information at the beginning!

 On the second day after I arrived, I wanted to explore the Spots of the city.
 I was warming up near the lake when another guy with the typical trousers came along.
 It was a very nice training and showed once more that Parkour is an universal language!